huszerldani/OneDarkMaterial/README.md

 Open your Sublime Text 3, and on the menu choose "Preferences -> Browse Packages".
 Thats your packages folder.

 ### 3. Paste Folder
-Copy the preivous extracted folder and paste it directly on your Packages Folder.
+Copy the previous extracted folder, create a new folder on your Packages Folder and name it "OneDarkMaterial".
+Paste the content inside the newly created folder.

 ### 4. Change preferences
 Now go to the menu again and "Preferences -> Settings - User".